On the Existence of Solutions to the Seiberg-Witten Vortex Equations with Exponential Decay on the Plane: Discussion

 the elimination process of unknown variables is much more cumbersome and does not yield a single PDE that characterizes the solutions of \eqref{eq:3.12} in the same streamlined manner as in the case of the Seiberg-Witten vortex equations \textit{without Higgs fields}.
+Note the system of Vekua equations that appear above are nonhomogeneous Vekua equations.
+In general, these equations do not have solutions with a similarity principle representation.
+In the absence of a similarity principle representation, one needs to circumvent the necessity of this representation to consider the Seiberg-Witten vortex equation with Higgs field using methods from the theory of Vekua equations.
 Note that in \cite{MR1952133}, it is shown that the moduli space of \eqref{eq:3.12} is non-empty.

 \begin{Prop}[cf. Proposition 2.2 in \cite{MR1952133}] Let $A = iA_0 dx_0 + iA_1 dx_1$ (re-written in complex coordinate as $A = A^{1,0}dz + A^{0,1}d\overline{z}$).
 The moduli space of \eqref{eq:3.12} contains non-trivial solutions.
 Specifically, for any $c_1 \in \mathbf{C}$ and $c_2 \in \R$ such that $|c_1|=\sqrt{2} c_2$, then